|

 8mm Canyon Rope

-Lightweight, for when your canyon adventure is far from the road, and low bulk and low weight are high priorities.
+Lightweight static rope canyon adventures far from the road, when low bulk and weight are high priorities.
 Best for lower-weight, high-skill-level canyoneers in Class A and B canyons.
-Not recommended for Class C (flowing water) canyons, nor for canyoneers over 14 stone.
+Not recommended for Class C (flowing water) canyons, nor for

 |